As a person who loves music, do you take delight in discovering new music to listen to and share with your friends?

-While I am currently working on a major work for Wind Orchestra, titled DaVinci Transcending Time, it would be exciting to hear about your ideas for a new piece of music.
+It would be exciting to hear about your ideas for a new piece of music.
 Please email or phone me and we can explore some new possibilities.

 My motivation to compose music is internally driven by these three deep-seated intents:

 - I seem to have an inexplicably fierce desire to capture and bring forth an ephemeral feeling, the nuance of an idea, or even a color of sound, and transform these raw audio elements from their vague appearance into an existence that is independent of my own mind, and able to clearly be heard by all who care to listen.
 For me, this process feels like raising a child from infancy to adulthood, and taking pride in knowing that through my care and guidance, this music can now live and thrive on its own.

 - The process of writing music is very engaging, even enthralling, to me.
 In addition to accurately conveying the unique feeling of a new work, each new piece has a host of technical problems to be solved in order for it to ‘sound right’ to the listener and be practical in terms of inspiring a musician to invest his or her time into learning and performing my piece.
 For me, navigating through those difficulties and resolving these inherent challenges, is truly pleasurable and exceedingly rewarding.